 I am a roboticist with both an academic and industrial background.
 In academia, my research is on developing tactile based controllers for manipulation of flexible materials such as cables.
 On the industrial side, I have co-founded Sastra Robotics, a robotics company which builds robots for automated functional testing of devices.
 I led the R&D and production teams during my time at Sastra.
 I also designed hardware prototypes, developed real-time embedded systems and wrote robotics and computer vision software which are still in commercial use.

-I am currently pursuing a graduate research program at the RoboTouch Lab at Carnegie Mellon University, under Dr.Wenzhen Yuan.
-My research focuses on using tactile sensing to make robots learn how to do industrial assembly tasks involving manipulation of flexible components such as cables, insertion of connectors etc.
+I am currently a Roboticist at the Boston Dynamics AI Institute explorring how to build better robot hands.
+Prior to that, I was a graduate student at the RoboTouch Lab in Carnegie Mellon University, advised by Dr.Wenzhen Yuan.
+My research at CMU focussed on using tactile sensing to make robots learn how to do industrial assembly tasks involving manipulation of flexible components such as cables, insertion of connectors etc.

 Previously, I did research at the Robert Bosch Centre for Cyber Physical Systems (RBCCPS) in Indian Institute of Science (IISc), Bangalore, under Dr.Bharadwaj Amrutur, where I led the joint IISc-MIT team for the Kuka Innovation AI Challenge 2021.
 Prior to that, I did research under Dr.Edward Adelson on building GelSight sensorized robot hands at the Perception Science Group at CSAIL, Massachusetts Institute of Technology.